 Applicability.
 The applicability section states which land use categories the measure applies to among land use categories A, B, C, and D (see Table 2-2: Planning Code Land Use Categorization in the TDM Program Standards for a complete list of categorized land use types).
 In some cases, additional applicability information is also supplied.
 Additional information typically relates to the size and/or location of the Development Project.
 Example.
-INFO-2 Real Time Transportation Information Displays is applicable to Development Projects in all land use categories "particularly if the project site is within 1⁄2 mile of the Muni Rapid Transit Network and/or a regional transit hub (such as Caltrain or a BART station)."
+INFO-2 Real Time Transportation Information Displays is applicable to Development Projects in all land use categories "particularly if the project site is within 1/4 mile of the Muni Rapid Transit Network and/ or a regional transit hub (such as Caltrain or a BART station)."

 Points.
 The points section identifies the number of points awarded for the selection of the TDM measure.
 In some cases there are a range of point values assigned.
-Here, it is important to carefully review each option, as the options provide key details on how to earn a particular number of points for the measure.1
+Here, it is important to carefully review each option, as the options provide key details on how to earn a particular number of points for the measure.1 the TDM Program Standards for more detail).
+Information on each compliance phase includes:

 Compliance Information.
-The compliance information section includes information about the property owner's actions and obligations during the three identified compliance phases; the Development Review phase, the Pre-occupancy Monitoring and Reporting phase, and the Pre-occupancy Monitoring and Reporting phase (see
+The compliance information section includes information about the property owner's actions and obligations during the three identified compliance phases; the Development Review phase, the Pre-occupancy Monitoring and Reporting phase, and the Preoccupancy Monitoring and Reporting phase (see Figure 3-1: Compliance Process Flow Chart in